 The only times that should be avoided are during Tanzania’s two rainy seasons.
 The long rainy season is from the end of March to the beginning of June and the short rainy season is from November to the beginning of December.
 Even during the “dry” seasons, climbers may still experience heavy rains.
 The mountain’s weather is unpredictable.
 Always be prepared for cold and rain.

-Down jackets, sleeping bags, sleeping pads and trekking poles are available for rent.
+Synthetic jackets, sleeping bags, ALTOX and trekking poles are available for rent.
 For more information, please visit the rental gear page.

 1. Use Layers of Clothing